jagadeesh9500/Ex.No.6/README.md

 if __name__ == "__main__":
     main()

+Execution Steps:

+Install dependencies:

+pip install transformers torch openai

+(Note: torch is required by Hugging Face Transformers)

+Set OpenAI API key:
-Execution Steps:Install dependencies:pip install transformers torch openai (Note: torch is required by Hugging Face Transformers)Set OpenAI API key:Find the line summary = generate_summary(...) in the script and replace "your_openai_key" with your valid OpenAI API key.Run script:python warehouse_ai.py
+Find the line summary = generate_summary(...) in the script and replace "your_openai_key" with your valid OpenAI API key.

+Run script:

+python warehouse_ai.py

+Input Prompt:

-Input Prompt:"Write a Python program that fetches simulated warehouse robot alert data, uses Hugging Face Transformers to analyze sentiment for each alert, and uses OpenAI GPT (via API) to summarize the alerts.
+"Write a Python program that fetches simulated warehouse robot alert data, uses Hugging Face Transformers to analyze sentiment for each alert, and uses OpenAI GPT (via API) to summarize the alerts.
 Based on sentiment and operational status, generate maintenance recommendations.
 The output should display individual alerts with sentiment scores, a summary of events, and a final recommendation.
-Use a modular structure with clearly defined functions for data fetching, sentiment analysis, OpenAI summarization, and insight generation."Example Output:Analyzing sentiments...
+Use a modular structure with clearly defined functions for data fetching, sentiment analysis, OpenAI summarization, and insight generation."

+Example Output:

+Analyzing sentiments...
 Generating summary...

 ==============================